Scrivane/AML_project_5/README.md

 poetry install in the parent directory
 To run the code in vscode , use the Jupyter extension and click run all or run only a section of the code

-Always mode to the directory of the code you want to run before doing so to move into the code directory it's enough to write in the terminal cd./{directory_name}
+Always move to the directory there there is the code you want to run before doing so to move into the code directory it's enough to write in the terminal cd ./Cifar_100_Federated to move in the  Cifar_100_Federated  directory.
+Directory with code are :
+Cifar_100_Baseline
+Cifar_100_Federated
+Shakespeare_Baseline
+Shakespeare_Baseline
+/TODO add personal contribution

+Also to show the graph the relative code is in the 'graph' directory